-The University has its own sports centre including an Olympic-size swimming pool, and a huge range of sports facilities which staff and partners can access at discounted rates.
+The University has its own sports centre including a 25m swimming pool, and a huge range of sports facilities which staff and partners can access at discounted rates.
 For information see Oxford University Sport.
 You can get involved in some of the University Sports which can be a great way of meeting new people.

 You can also use the local leisure centres, where you will find gyms, swimming pools and fitness classes at a lower cost than private gyms.
 To access leisure centre facilities, you can pay per visit, or take out a monthly or annual membership.
 Pricing will depend on the facilities you wish to use and the days and times of use.
 Children and seniors qualify for free or discounted activities in many cases.
 You may need to provide proof of age or of residency within the council area to qualify for membership and discounts.
 See details of Oxford City Council's leisure centre memberships.
 Oxford Brookes University's Brookes Sport in Headington is also open for use by the general public.